siavava/portfolio/content/projects/visual/89-particle-physics.md

 (SPH); a uniform spatial hash keeps neighbor search and collision detection near-linear as particle counts grow.

-**Fields from particles.** SPH represents a fluid as particles that each carry mass and sample the field around them.
+SPH represents a fluid as particles that each carry mass and sample the field around them.
 Any field quantity $A$ at a point is a kernel-weighted sum over nearby particles,

 $$
 A(\mathbf r) = \sum_j m_j\,\frac{A_j}{\rho_j}\,W(\mathbf r - \mathbf r_j, h),